Event Details

 Tanya Khan

-Manager, Hospital Data Advancement & Engagement, CIHI, ICIS
+Manager, Hospital Data Advancement & Engagement, CIHI-ICIS

 Read MoreMs.
 Tanya Khan is the Manager of Hospital Data Advancement and Engagement at the Canadian Institute of Health Information.
 She has been with CIHI for nearly 15 years with experience across CIHI’s data holdings.
 Tanya is currently leading work related to CIHI’s Hospital Data Transformation initiative and also leads the development of analytical products on hospital care.